 The BCG Matrix offers a high-level view of Starbucks’ business portfolio, guiding decisions for sustainable growth.
 However, Starbucks must also consider other strategic tools and market dynamics for a comprehensive approach to portfolio management.

-As organizations evolve, so must their approach to workforce development.
-Here, L&D teams face the challenge of aligning skill-building initiatives with broader business objectives, ensuring that training investments directly contribute to the organization’s strategic goals.
+As organizations evolve, their approach to workforce development must also adapt.
+In this context, L&D teams face the challenge of aligning skill-building initiatives with broader business objectives, ensuring that training investments directly support the organization's strategic goals—highlighting some of the limitations of the BCG Matrix in addressing these complexities.

 The BCG Growth-Share Matrix, traditionally used to optimize product portfolios, offers a valuable framework for guiding L&D teams in prioritizing skill development based on impact and demand.
 By applying this model, L&D can make data-driven decisions that enhance individual competencies and drive the organization’s competitive edge.